npup/number-guessing-game/README.md

 A simple, interactive number guessing game implemented in Python.

-> Version A (procedural programming).
+There are two branches:

+1. `master` - contains version A of the game (procedural programming)
+2. `game-b` - containes version B of the game (object oriented programming)

 ## Description

 This project is a command-line implementation of a number guessing game.
-It's designed as Version A, using procedural programming techniques.
 The game generates a list of random numbers and asks the player to guess a secret number from this list.

 ## Features